Internship in Sociology

 Examples of previous internships include:

-Mabel Wadsworth Women’s Health Center, Bangor.
-Learn all aspects of providing community health services for women.
+Mabel Wadsworth Center: Learn all aspects of providing community health services for women.
 Assist in development projects being organized by Center.
 Participate in day-to-day operations of the Center.